kauemurakami/getx_snippets_extension/README.md

 - A Dismissible Widget that allows you to perform actions by dragging items from the list TO BOTH SIDES, fully configured, just choose what to do with it !!!
 - A ListTile to simulate your list

+- Generation of Provider class Dio and http
 Start using and enjoy !!!

 ### 1.0.0